tja/ruby-ffmpeg/README.md

 Summary
 -------
-ruby-ffmpeg is a Ruby extension for the FFMPEG set of libraries; libavformat, libavcodec, and libavutil.
+ruby-ffmpeg is a Ruby extension for the FFMPEG set of libraries; libavformat, libavcodec, libavutil, and libswscale.

 Installation
 ------------